Eddington (film): Music

 On April 9, 2025, it was announced that Bobby Krlic would compose the film's score, after previously collaborating with Aster on Midsommar and Beau Is Afraid.
 On May 7, it was announced that Daniel Pemberton would also be composing the film's score alongside Krlic.

 Release

 Eddington premiered at the Cannes Film Festival on May 16, 2025.
 The film also played in Australia at the Sydney Film Festival on June 12, 2025, and at Revelation Perth International Film Festival on July 5, 2025.
 It also opened 29th Fantasia International Film Festival on July 16, 2025.

 Eddington was released in the United States on July 18, 2025.
+Universal Pictures, through Focus Features, released the film in the United Kingdom on August 22, as well as Nordisk Film releasing the film in Finland on the same day.

 It was screened in the 'Best of 2025' section of the 20th Rome Film Festival in October 2025.

 On October 30, 2025, the film was showcased at the 38th Tokyo International Film Festival in 'Gala Selection' section.

 Reception

 Box office

 In the United States and Canada, Eddington was released alongside Smurfs and I Know What You Did Last Summer, and was projected to gross $3–5 million from 2,111 theaters in its opening weekend.
 The film debuted to $4.3 million and opened in sixth place at the domestic box office.
 In its second weekend the film made $1.6 million, dropping to eighth place.